 This warranty gives you specific rights, and those rights may vary from place to place.
 This warranty does not affect the statutory rights of the consumer.
-The 30-day money back guarantee and warranty apply to bicycles and parts purchased directly from Green Gear Cycling, Inc., or from its authorized dealers.
+The warranty applies to bicycles and parts purchased directly from Green Gear Cycling, Inc., or from its authorized dealers.
 Except as provided herein, this product is provided “as is” without any additional WARRANTY of any kind, including the WARRANTY OF MERCHANTABILITY and the WARRANTY of FITNESS FOR A PARTICULAR PURPOSE, whether EXPRESSED or IMPLIED.

 Pre-Owned Bike Guarantee

-We at Green Gear Cycling, Inc. (Bike Friday) want you, the customer, to be happy with your preowned bicycle.
-If for any reason you are dissatisfied, you may return the bicycle to us for a full refund, less shipping charges.
+We at Green Gear Cycling, Inc. (Bike Friday) want you, the customer, to be happy with your pre-owned bicycle.
+If the bike does not meet your expectations, you may return the bicycle to us for a full refund, less shipping charges.
 This applies to the purchases of pre-owned bicycles.
 In all cases, the return shipping charges are your responsibility.
-To take advantage of this guarantee, you must notify our service department (800.777.0258 / email@example.com) within 30 calendar days of your intent to return the bike, and we must receive it within 35 calendar days of you taking delivery of the bike.
+To take advantage of this guarantee, you must notify our service department (800.777.0258 / email@example.com) within 30 calendar days of you originally receiving the bike.
+We must receive it within 35 calendar days of you taking delivery of the bike.
 We also accept returns on parts within 30 days as long as the part is unused and undamaged.
 Processing your refund usually takes 2-6 weeks from the time that we receive back your returned item(s).

-The sizing of the pre-owned bicycles are limited by their current construction.
-Bike Friday will, as part of the purchase price, replace the stem if necessary or allow for an upgrade to the “fit stem” program for a more exacting fit.
+The sizing of the pre-owned bicycles is limited by their current construction.
+Bike Friday will, as part of the purchase price, replace the stem if necessary before shipping to you or allow for an upgrade to the “fit stem” program for a more exacting fit.
 No other modification to a pre-owned frame (including SatRday boom) is allowed.
-Any future corrections to the sizing will be borne by the purchaser.
+Any expenses for future corrections to the sizing will be borne by the purchaser.

 Green Gear Cycling, Inc. 3364 W. 11th Avenue.
 Eugene, OR 97402